Databracket/bastio-agent/doc/source/contributing.rst

 Hacking
 =======

-So our fellow hacker you have got something you would like to see in |project_name|?
+Thought of something you would like to see in |project_name|?
 This document will help you get started.

 Important URLs